-This morning, you will be travelling from Kilkenny to the Kingdom of Kerry in Irelands spectacular South West region.
+This morning, you will be traveling from Kilkenny to the Kingdom of Kerry in Irelands spectacular South West region.
 Your first stop today is the Rock of Cashel in County Tipperary.
 Cashel town was once the seat of the Kings of Munster and capital of this southern province.
-Kings of Ireland as well as Munster ventured to this spot and St. Patrick is known to have preached on the rock and converted the local King here in the 5th Century.
+Kings of Ireland, as well as Munster, ventured to this spot and St. Patrick is known to have preached on the rock and converted the local King here in the 5th Century.
 Just 10 miles further stop off at Cahir Castle.
 Once an important stronghold of the Butler family, it is one of Ireland’s largest and best-preserved castles.
 Next on to Killarney.
 With its three famous lakes and majestic mountain ranges, Killarney has been the inspiration of poets and painters on numerous occasions over many centuries.
 The Killarney National Park is internationally renowned both for its spectacular scenic beauty and scientific interest.
 There are many walks and trails around Killarney including a 2-hour tourist trail around the town itself.
 You will also have a chance to visit Ross Castle, the Gap of Dunloe with the Black Valley.
 From here, travel north to Ballyseede Castle just outside the town of Tralee where you will be spending the next 2 nights.

 Day 3 – Ring of Kerry/Dingle Peninsula

 Today you may choose to simply relax in Ballyseede Castle and the nearby town of Tralee or take in a tour of either the Ring of Kerry or Dingle Peninsula to the west of the region.
-While the Dingle Peninsula is the shorter drive and is graced with more interesting antiquities, historic sites and varied mountain scenery than any other part of Ireland, the Ring of Kerry includes the spectacular views over the lakes of Killarney from Moll’s Gap as well as numerous colourful villages on this route.
-Not for the faint-hearted, you will remember this mountain pass drive forever more.
+While the Dingle Peninsula is the shorter drive and is graced with more interesting antiquities, historic sites and varied mountain scenery than any other part of Ireland, the Ring of Kerry includes the spectacular views over the lakes of Killarney from Moll’s Gap as well as numerous colorful villages on this route.
+Not for the faint-hearted, you will remember this mountain pass drive forevermore.

 The Dingle route includes visits to the lovely fishing town of Dingle and beyond to Dunbeag Promontory Fort, an archaeological site dating back to the late Bronze Age, 800 BC.
 Continue on to Slea Head and here you will see Dun An Oir (Fort of Gold).
 Here in 1580, after a three days siege, over 600 Irish and Spanish soldiers surrendered to Lord Grey only to be massacred by his troops.
-Nearby is the Gallarus Oratory, one of the best preserved early Christian church buildings in Ireland.
+Nearby is the Gallarus Oratory, one of the best-preserved early Christian church buildings in Ireland.
 Back to Tralee town to relax in the luxurious surrounds of Ballyseede Castle.

 Day 4 – To Adare, Bunratty and the Cliffs of Moher